 I’ve identified 5 top-rated Israel day tours that run from Jerusalem to Masada.
 Each has slightly different features, so you may find that one appeals more to you than the other four.
 Check out my reviews below and discover if one of these Masada and Dead Sea tours is perfect for you.
 Also see: Jerusalem Travel Guide.

-Best Masada Tours From Jerusalem
+Best Masada & Dead Sea Tours

 Masada & Dead Sea: Small Group Tour From Jerusalem | From Jerusalem: Masada & Dead Sea Tour | Masada & Dead Sea Tour: Full-Day From Jerusalem | |